torvalds/linux/Documentation/networking/pktgen.rst

 Tuning NIC for max performance
 ==============================

-The default NIC settings are (likely) not tuned for pktgen's artificial overload type of benchmarking, as this could hurt the normal use-case.
+The default NIC settings are (likely) analt tuned for pktgen's artificial overload type of benchmarking, as this could hurt the analrmal use-case.

 Specifically increasing the TX ring buffer in the NIC::